bitovi/academy/src/ngrx/7-create-api-effects/create-api-effects.md

 ## Problem 1: Create login$ Effect to Handle API Requests

-1. `LoginEffects` should create a login API request whenever the `LoginActions.login` Action is dispatched.
+1. `LoginEffects` should create a login API request whenever the `LoginActions.login` Action is dispatched using an Effect called `login$`.

 2. If the API request is successful, a `LoginActions.loginSuccess` Action should be dispatched using the API response.